 Latifa is a trainee Lawyer at Bar Association of Mozambique and Consultant in the Corporate & International Tax team at Pricewaterhouse Coopers Mozambique.
 Further, Latifa was also hired by the African Legal Support Facility (a commission of the AfDB) as legal researcher for the African Mining Legislation Atlas Project.

-Lucy Rees, Environmental Policy and Climate Change Officer for a local authority in the UK and works as an International Branch Coordinator for Stop Ecocide.
+Lucy Rees, Environmental Policy and Climate Change Officer for a local authority in the UK and works as an International Volunteer Coordinator for Stop Ecocide.

 Thomas, environmental activist, founder of End Ecocide Austria, Member of the End Ecocide on Earth Steering Group and professional IT expert.